GaiusBaltar790/XC-UI-ITA/README.md

 # XC-UI-ITA
-Italian Version of XC UI by @GTA
+Italian Version of XC UI by @GTA https://xtream-ui.com/ Please make a donation and enter in the forum for support: https://xtream-ui.com/forum/

 =========
 Xtream-UI Official Mirrors